tardate/LittleArduinoProjects/Electronics101/Power317/README.md

 # Power Supply - LM317 Adjustable Regulator

-Demonstrates the LM317 voltage regulator, using and Arduino to measure the voltage supply and plot the results with [Processing](https://www.processing.org).
+Demonstrates the LM317 voltage regulator, using an Arduino to measure the voltage supply and plot the results with [Processing](https://www.processing.org).

 ## Notes